adriangb/pgjobq/README.md

 # pgmq

-A job queue built on top of Postgres.
+A message queue built on top of Postgres.

 ## Purpose